 During the semester of your second degree course, submit the official application to the program.
 Don't delay!
 We have fall, spring, and summer admission cycles.

-If you submit a complete application—which includes, required Harvard courses, grades, and cumulative GPA—you will be admitted, after which you'll have 10 more courses to complete to earn the degree.
+If you submit a complete and timely application—which includes, the two required Harvard courses, grades, and cumulative GPA—you will be admitted, after which you'll have 10 more courses to complete to earn the degree.

 For more details about eligibility and the application process, visit Admissions.